The need for closeness is an important and natural part of our lives.

 Intimacy is the giving and receiving of love and affection.
-It involves caring touch, empathic understanding, comfort in times of need and a feeling of safety in relationships.
+It involves caring touch, empathic understanding and feelings of comfort and safety in relationships.

-Sexuality is the feeling of sexual desire, which is expressed through sexual activity.
-Like intimacy, sexuality is a natural expression of human need.
-However, for many people sexuality goes beyond the narrow concept of sexual intercourse, and is bound up with many of the broader expressions of intimacy such as physical closeness, kissing and hugging.
+Sexual expression is the feeling of sexual desire and can be expressed through sexual activity.
+Like intimacy, sexual expression is a natural expression of human need.
+Sexual expression includes intercourse, physical closeness, intimate touch, kissing and hugging.

 Changed sexual behaviours